EDUTIEK/LongEssayAssessment/README.md

 This **pilot version** is currently **under development** to complete the functionality required by the [EDUTIEK project](https://www.edutiek.de).

-An initial set of features is a valiable in the **pre-pest version** names LongEssayTask which is maintained in a different [GitHub repository](https://github.com/fneumann/LongEssayTask)
+An initial set of features is available in the **pre-test version** names LongEssayTask which is maintained in a different [GitHub repository](https://github.com/fneumann/LongEssayTask)

 ## Installation